rng-dynamics/ping-fox/WORK-ITEMS.md

-## TODO
+## OPEN WORK-ITEMS

-- Rethink the explicit state in PingRunner.
+- Add content to README.md.
+- Size of payload should be configurable.
+- Cargo fmt:
+  - group_imports?
+- Cargo audit.
+- In ping_sender.rs and in ping_receiver.rs there is potential to raise the test coverage without (much) effort.
+- Reevaluate our tests/test coverage/design.
 - Go over all TODOs in code and resolve or delete.
 - Can we have coverage of the extern c code?
-- Handle timeout-event in ping-data-buffer.
+- Are timeouts handled corretly everywhere?
 - Instant::now(): apply dependency inversion and mock it in tests.
-- After adding TTL, reevaluate our tests/test coverage/design.
 - What should happen if we receive an unexpected message (e.g., a duplicate)?
 - Should we test RawSocket::recv_from?
 Unit test?
 Can we test Raw socket also in an integration test elegantly?
 - More badges wirh shields.io?
-- Can we make the sender terminate immediately (similar to std::condition_variable::wait_for() in C++)?

 ## done

+- The timeout time of the socket should be configurable.
 - The count in PingRunner does not seem to work.
 (Try the cli example.)
 - TTL
 - Cleanup PingError.